dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 tags: [error, shapeless, exception, coproduct]
 bigimg: /img/5232336e-d2b2-4e74-b4e4-405bae1d615e.jpg
 ---
 Scala is a very reach platform.
 It gives you many ways to solve the same problem.
 Even such fundamental and basic problem as error handling.
 In this post I am going to describe an approach, that is becoming more common to use.
-It allows you to know your concrete errors, gives you flexibility to combine them and manage your effect that could potentially contain an error.
+It allows you to know your concrete errors, gives you the flexibility to combine them and manage your effect that could potentially contain an error.

 # Deliver your errors

 But let's start from the beginning.
 Here we can list some of the ways of handling the error.
-Each of them has it's pros and cons and we are not going to discuss them here.
+Each of them has its pros and cons and we are not going to discuss them here.

-* You can use approach of Java and throw an exceptions.
-Java itself supports checked (exceptions that are checked at compile time — `throws` keyword as part of method signature) and unchecked (respectively, exceptions that are not checked at compiled time — this type of error might lead to random explosions in runtime) exceptions.
+* You can use an approach of Java and throw exceptions.
+Java itself supports checked (exceptions that are checked at compile time — `throws` keyword as part of method signature) and unchecked (respectively, exceptions that are not checked at compile time — this type of error might lead to random explosions in runtime) exceptions.
 Scala does not support this differentiation and you need to be more careful with errors.
 Of course, way violates referential transparency and makes function impure.

 ```scala
 def process(): Int = throw new IllegalArgumentException()